RubixDev/CarpetGamerules/markdown/curseforge.md

-# Rug Mod for Fabric
+# Carpet Gamerules

-Extension Mod for [gnembon's fabric-carpet](https://github.com/gnembon/fabric-carpet) with some more features
+Extension Mod for [gnembon's Carpet Mod](https://github.com/gnembon/fabric-carpet) that adds all vanilla gamerules to the carpet settings

-**Visit the [GitHub page](https://github.com/RubixDev/Rug) for a more detailed explanation of all features.**
+**Visit the [GitHub page](https://github.com/RubixDev/CarpetGamerules) for a more detailed explanation.**

-## List of implemented Carpet Rules
+## List of Gamerules
 Count: 35
 - announceAdvancements
 - commandBlockOutput